Eliana Tranchesi

-Biography

-Daughter of Lucia Piva, co-founder of Daslu, Eliana was married to doctor Bernardino Tranchesi with whom she had three children: Bernardino, Luciana and Marcella Tranchesi.
-After her mother's death in 2005, Eliana began running the store, eventually leaving the Vila Nova Conceição location and moving to a larger space on the exterior, renamed Villa Daslu.
+Tranchesi began running Daslu in 2005, following the death of her mother (and the store's co-founder) Lúcia Piva.
+She eventually left the Vila Nova Conceição location and moving to a larger space on the exterior, renamed Villa Daslu.

 Prison

 On July 13, 2005, the Brazilian Attorney General, the IRS and the Federal Police conducted "Operation Narcissus".
-Eliana was arrested along with her brother Antonio Carlos Piva de Albuquerque and several company officials and importers related to Daslu.
+Tranchesi was arrested along with her brother Antonio Carlos Piva de Albuquerque and several company officials and importers related to Daslu.
 However, she was released shortly after testifying.

 In April 2008, federal prosecutors asked for Tranchesi's conviction along with six co-conspirators involved in the alleged scheme of fraudulent imports.
 On March 26, 2009, the Justice Department gave her the maximum sentence of 94.5 years in prison.
 The other six defendants were also convicted and all were charged with conspiracy, forgery and attempted embezzlement and consummated - lawful to import or export goods without the proper tax payments.
 Federal police arrested her in compliance with the court decision the same day, but the defense filed a writ of habeas corpus, and Tranchesi was released within about thirty-six hours, pending further appeal.

-Illness and death
+Personal life and death

+Eliana was married to doctor Bernardino Tranchesi with whom she had three children: Bernardino, Luciana and Marcella Tranchesi.

-In 2006, Eliana revealed that she had removed a lung tumor that had metastasized in her spine and was undergoing chemotherapy and radiotherapy sessions.
+In 2006, Tranchesi revealed that she had a lung tumor removed that had metastasized in her spine and was undergoing chemotherapy and radiotherapy sessions.
 She died at dawn on February 24, 2012, in Albert Einstein Hospital in São Paulo, of complications from lung cancer.